-As of December 31, 2023, the Company had an outstanding balance of \$2.9 million (CAD 3.8 million) on the revolving demand facility by way of bank prime rate loan draws, included as Bank Indebtedness within current liabilities on the Company's condensed consolidated balance sheets.
-During the three months ended March 31, 2024, the Company paid the outstanding balance.
+As of June 30, 2024 and December 31, 2023, the Company had an outstanding balance of \$0.4 million (CAD 0.6 million) and \$2.9 million (CAD 3.8 million), respectively, on the revolving demand facility by way of bank prime rate loan draws, included as Bank Indebtedness within current liabilities on the Company's condensed consolidated balance sheets.

 During March 2024, the Company amended the revolving demand facility.
-As a result of the amendment, the revolving demand facility allows for draws of up to CAD 1.0 million to be made by way of CAD prime rate loans, CAD overdrafts, USD base rate loans or letters of credit up to a maximum of \$00,000 in either CAD or USD and having a term of up to 1 year.
-The CAD prime borrowings and overdrafts bear interest at a rate equal to bank prime plus2.00% per annum.
+As a result of the amendment, the revolving demand facility allows for draws of up to CAD 1.0 million to be made by way of CAD prime rate loans, CAD overdrafts, USD base rate loans or letters of credit up to a maximum o\$0.2 million in either CAD or USD and having a term of up to 1 year.
+The CAD prime borrowings and overdrafts bear interest at a rate equal to bank prime plu\$.00% per annum.
 The USD base rate borrowings bear interest at a rate equal to bank base rate plus 2.00% per annum.